stefanoborini/book-the-software-company/02-on-agile-development.md

 ---
 nav_order: 2
 ---
-# 2 On Agile practice
+# 2 On Agile Development

 Agile is great.
 It's an excellent way to work.
 Unfortunately there's a strong disconnection between what Agile methodologies are and *what people think*